BlastWind/unfooling_blog/_posts/2023-06-29-pl-journal.markdown

 - I want to dedicate my time fully to reading 2 materials: Software Foundations (SF) and the Milewski's Category Theory handbook, until school begins.
 - Finished the Basics chapter of SF's Logical Foundations (LF) book.
 Good old functional programming!
 - Read Chapter 5-8 of the category theory book.
 I need to spend some time to gather more examples...

+# 2024
+### August
+Holy snap!
+I haven't updated this in year.
+In the past year I got a lot more comfortable with Haskell —
+- I am implementing a [clone](https://github.com/BlastWind/hearthstone-battlegrounds) of hearthstone-battlegrounds in Haskell.
+I learned `mtl`-style typeclasses through this.
+- I got 60% through the *Thinking In Types* book.
+- I am actively picking up little tricks and gems.
+For example, in the past month, I discovered the "semantic editor combinator" composition [trick](https://github.com/ekmett/lens/wiki/Derivation) and the concept of "algebra blindness" per the recommendation of this [list](http://jackkelly.name/wiki/haskell/learning.html)

+**Week 2**
+- Biggest problem I resolved this week is writing tests for battlegrounds.
+In particular, how does one control random behaviors in tests without modifying the game logic (the stuff that is random)?
+For my case, I find the solution to be twofold —
+  - For randomness in high-level functions, e.g., `turn :: (MonadRandom m) => CombatState -> m CombatState`, I originally generated the random attack and defend indices within `turn`.
+Now, I just take them as argument.
+So, `turn :: AttackIndex -> DefendIndex -> CombatState -> CombatState`.
+  - For randomness in card effects, e.g., I wish to control the coiler (which summons 2 random deathrattles) to summon specific deathrattles.
+At first, I delayed the summon effect.
+So, I went from a deterministic summon of `Summon Card` to `Summon (MonadRandom m => \combatState -> m Card)`.
+In-game cards will specify their summon with `Summon randomCard`, where `randomCard` is a function that picks a random card from `combatState.pool`.
+However, in-test cards can specify determinisitcally via `Summon (const cardIWant)`!
+But now, `Card` cannot implement `Eq` (functions can't `derive Eq`).
+So my eventual solution is to realize that there are only so many different variants of `Summon` behavior, so, why not write a DSL and interpreter.
+I.e., I would have `data CardEffect = Summon Criteria` and `data Criteria = SpecificCard Card | ByTier Card | ByKeyword Card`.